 The mediator will not force you to reach an agreement.
 Whether you decide to resolve your dispute, and how you resolve it, is up to the 2 of you.
 And if you cannot settle, you can still go in front of a judge to decide.
 There is nothing to lose by trying mediation, and there is a lot to gain.

-Click to watch a video about Resolving Your Small Claims Case in the California Courts (also available in Spanish and Russian) to learn more about why mediation makes sense in small claims cases.
+The AOC has produced a video series, Resolving Your Small Claims Case in the California Courts (also available in Spanish and Russian), which provides more information about why mediation makes sense in small claims cases.

 There are a lot of reasons why it is a good idea to mediate your small claims dispute, whether you are the plaintiff or the defendant.